 - Cover all the important skills and techniques used in the field of phlebotomy

 Applications are due on January 22, 2018.
 Please download ALL application materials — Entrance Criteria, Essential Functions, and Phlebotomy Application — and email completed copies, along with your essay (see Entrance Criteria), directly to our Business & Industry office.

 Immediately following the deadline date, all applicants are called or emailed to set up a brief interview.
 Upon completion of the interviews, applicants are notified by email whether or not they are accepted into the course.
 High School transcripts are also required.

 In the event that we receive more qualified applicants than available seats in the class, some students may be accepted into the course, but deferred to the next semester.
 The Registration process is open after the interview and notification process, and is first-come first-served.

-Classes run October 31, 2017 through January 16, 2018, Tuesday and Thursday evenings from 6-8pm (10 weeks).
+Classes begin March 20, 2018, Tuesday and Thursday evenings from 6-8pm (10 weeks).
 Clinicals are scheduled for two consecutive 8-hour days per student.
-Clinical weeks begin January 23, 2018 and run until everyone has participated.
+Clinical weeks to follow in May-June 2018 and run until everyone has participated.
 Students are given their clinical dates while they are in class.
-These dates are given after the student has submitted a complete Health History Form including proof of Flu Shot for Fall.

 Cost of the course is as follows:

 Criminal background check (to be completed with application) – $75, additional fees may be charged for additional names and addresses in the past seven years.